VeraVsevolozhsky/Boosting/AdaBoost/Readme.txt

 data set at the AdaBoost folder.
 (The data has handwritten digits of the number "4" and number "7".)

-File format: Each line is a dierent image.
+File format: Each line is a different image.
 The images are 28 x 28 with each entry having a gray level.
 This implies that an image has 784 entries.
 There are 1000 training examples and 200 test examples.
 The training examples are in X train and their labels are in Y train.